spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-wechat.md

 See the project page to learn what it does and why it might be useful to you.

+## Adjusting the playbook configuration

-To enable the bridge, use the following playbook configuration and re-run the playbook's [installation](./installing.md) procedure:
+To enable the bridge, add the following configuration to your `inventory/host_vars/matrix.DOMAIN/vars.yml` file:

 ```yaml
 matrix_wechat_enabled: true